Patient education: Systemic lupus erythematosus and pregnancy (Beyond the Basics)

 ●Antimalarials, warfarin, and heparin appear to be safe while breastfeeding.

 ●Azathioprine and cyclosporine enter the breast milk in very low concentrations.
 While, in general, we recommend discontinuing these medications during nursing, their continued use can be considered on a case-by-case basis if necessary.

 ●Cyclophosphamide and methotrexate should be avoided during breastfeeding.

 The quality of information regarding medication safety in breastfeeding varies.
 A reliable source of up-to-date information is LactMed, which is available from the National Library of Medicine (http://toxnet.nlm.nih.gov/cgi-bin/sis/htmlgen?LACT).

 Several topic reviews about breastfeeding are available separately.
-(See "Patient information: Deciding to breastfeed (Beyond the Basics)" and "Patient information: Common breastfeeding problems (Beyond the Basics)" and "Patient information: Breast pumps (Beyond the Basics)" and "Patient information: Maternal health and nutrition during breastfeeding (Beyond the Basics)".)
+(See "Patient education: Deciding to breastfeed (Beyond the Basics)" and "Patient education: Common breastfeeding problems (Beyond the Basics)" and "Patient education: Breast pumps (Beyond the Basics)" and "Patient education: Maternal health and nutrition during breastfeeding (Beyond the Basics)".)

 Birth control — Within a few weeks after delivering an infant, it is important to start thinking about birth control.
 A number of birth control options are available for patients with lupus which should be discussed with your gynecologist and rheumatologist.